lancepants/notes/interview.rst

 Questions
 ---------
 - What is an initrd and why is it needed? initrd stands for Initial RAM Disk.
-PXE/some_bootloader extracts and executes the kernel, and then the kernel can extract and mount its associated initrd. initrd provides a virtual root filesystem which contains several executables and modules that permit the real root filesystem to be mounted, or to do whatever else you'd like at that point in the boot process.
+PXE/some_bootloader extracts and executes the kernel, and then the kernel can extract and mount its associated initrd. initrd provides a virtual root filesystem which contains several executables and modules that permit the real root filesystem to be mounted such that needed kernel modules from the disk can be accessed, or to do whatever else you'd like at that point in the boot process.

-Nearly all of initrd's use cases involve needing to load some needed module into the kernel in order to support a non-standard root filesystem, LVM, network drive, or RAID controller prior to full boot.
+Nearly all of initrd's use cases involve needing to load some module into the kernel in order to access a non-standard root filesystem (where more modules reside), LVM, network drive, or RAID controller prior to full boot.
 You may also choose to rebuild your kernel to include necessary modules and get rid of the initrd; however, in the instances of needing to mount a network drive, run some sort of process that doesn't need to boot fully into linux, or do some other "staging" type thing, an initrd environment is useful.

 - Files, inodes, filesystems...how do they work?
 What are file descriptors?
-**Filesystems, inodes, file descriptors**: Described in :ref:`filesystems`
+**Filesystems, inodes, file descriptors**: Described in :ref:`filesystems` A file descriptor is an index into a per-process file descriptor table maintained by the kernel, that in turn indexes into a system-wide table of files opened by all processes, called the *file table*.
+This file table records the *mode* (r, w, rw, append...) with which the file (or other resource) has been opened, as well as indexes into a third table called teh *inode table* that describes teh actual underlying files.

+To perform input or output, the process passes the file descriptor to the kernel through a system call (read(), write(), etc), and the kernel will access the file *on behalf of the process*.
+The process does not have direct access to the file or inode tables.

 - What are semaphores?
 What is a mutex?
 What's the difference between the two?
 A semaphore is best described as a signaling mechanism, but could also be described as a type of lock.
 A semaphore is an object that contains a (natural) number, on which two modifying operations are defined.
 One operation, V, adds 1 to the number.
 The other operation, P, removes 1.
 Because the natural number 0 cannot be decreased, calling P on a semaphore containing 0 will block the execution of the calling process/thread until some other thread comes along and calls a V on that semaphore.
 You may create a semaphore with more than one "slot" available (ie: s(6)).
 As such, semaphores can be used to restrict acess to a certain resource to a maximum (but variable) number of processes.